ucbtns/medgan/README.md

 ﻿## GAN for CHEST ABNORMALITY DETECTION:
-This repository contains PyTorch implementation of a modified gan [1]
+This repository contains PyTorch implementation of a modified gan [1] for the application of chest abnormality detection.

+- This was trained on TB data acquired as part of UCLH's Treat and Find Project.

 ## Reference
 [[1]  S. Akcay, A. Atapour-Abarghouei, and T. P. Breckon.